Managing Older Team Members

 2. Praise goes a long way with everyone

-Watch the behaviours of the more senior members of staff who you respect the most.
-The best managers are clear about how they feel when they see that the standards they expect are met, and are similarly succinct when they are not.
+Observe the behaviours of the more senior members of staff you respect the most.
+The best managers make it clear when they see that the standards they expect are met, and are similarly succinct when they are not.

 4. Know the relevant policies and procedures